Jmtechh/Manually-adding-a-virtual-machine-to-a-domain/README.md

 <img src="https://i.imgur.com/biZvrna.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+To fix the issue I enabled ICMP on the client side.
+This enabled will allow pings to be recieved.

 <img src="https://i.imgur.com/FbeVJ5Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+When I enabled the ICMP on the client vm and the domain vm pinged the IP of the client vm in the CLI, it then recieved a response.

 <img src="https://i.imgur.com/sYmV3M8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>